sairamkvs/app/README.md

 # React + Vite

+this is link to view my project : https://app-delta-lovat.vercel.app/

+enter the following details to get authroize name- sairam email - sairam@gmail.com mobile - 8919670242

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: